google/nsjail/index.md

  --uid_mapping|-U VALUE
 	Add a custom uid mapping of the form inside_uid:outside_uid:count.
 Setting this requires newuidmap to be present --gid_mapping|-G VALUE
 	Add a custom gid mapping of the form inside_gid:outside_gid:count.
-Setting this requires newuidmap to be present --bindmount_ro|-R VALUE
+Setting this requires newgidmap to be present --bindmount_ro|-R VALUE
 	List of mountpoints to be mounted --bind (ro) inside the container.
 Can be specified multiple times.
 Supports 'source' syntax, or 'source:dest'
  --bindmount|-B VALUE